Programmatic Inbox Management for AI Agents

 How MultiMail solves this

 MultiMail's Inbox API lets you create a mailbox with a single POST request.
-Each mailbox gets a dedicated address (either on your custom domain or at multimail.dev), an independently configured oversight mode, and its own reputation tracking.
-You can provision hundreds of inboxes programmatically — one per agent, one per customer, one per workflow — and tear them down when you're done.
+Each mailbox gets a dedicated address (either on your custom domain or at multimail.dev) and an independently configured oversight mode.
+You can provision mailboxes programmatically — one per agent, one per customer, one per workflow — and tear them down when you're done, within your plan's mailbox limit.
 Inbound email triggers webhooks to your endpoint.
 Identity signing is applied per-mailbox, so recipients can verify that mail came from the specific agent you authorized.
+Sender reputation is tracked at the account level and published as a verifiable hash on every outbound message.

 1